 - SEO (search engine optimization): If you optimize your website to show in search results for relevant keywords (e.g. ’new age music artists’), you can have a steady flow of new listeners every week.

-- Content marketing: Create pieces of content that complement your songs, so your audience is more likely to share them.
+- Content marketing: Create pieces of content that complement your songs, so your audience is more likely to share them (a little tip: ChatGPT can help you generate ideas).
 For example, creating cool-looking music videos or animations.
 If you are a creative DIY person, you won’t necessarily need a budget for this.

 - Mailing list: put a newsletter form on your website, so your fans can sign up to receive your updates.
 This way you’ll easily get their attention by sending out a newsletter (about some cool new track you’ve produced, new merch or even better, your latest tour announcement)